Skip to main content

 • OJEMDA can cause hepatotoxicity

-• Monitor liver function tests, including ALT, AST and bilirubin, before starting OJEMDA, 1 month post-initiation, then every 3 months after
+• Monitor liver function tests (including ALT, AST, and bilirubin) before initiation of OJEMDA, one month after initiation, and then every 3 months thereafter and as clinically indicated

 Effect on growth